This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 If you find that the berries have a bit too much flavor for you and you want to turn down the aroma a bit, cook them before you use them, such as baking them for 10 minutes or heating them in a skillet briefly.

 What is allspice good for?
-Below are some of the benefits associated with allspice berries.
+Below are some of the benefits associated with this spice.

 Like clove, cinnamon and similar spices, allspice is sometimes used to make concentrated essential oil that is high in antimicrobial and anti-inflammatory compounds, including eugenol, ethyleugenol, caryophyllene, glycosides and polyphenols.

-According to one report published in Current Drug Targets, allspice contains aromatic compounds that have antibacterial, hypotensive, anti-neuralgic and analgesic properties.
-Recent studies have shown two of the known compounds isolated from allspice, eugenol and gallic acid, also have certain antiproliferative and anti-tumor properties on human cancer cells.
+According to one report published in Current Drug Targets, it contains aromatic compounds that have antibacterial, hypotensive, anti-neuralgic and analgesic properties.
+Studies have shown two of the known compounds isolated from allspice, eugenol and gallic acid, also have certain antiproliferative and anti-tumor properties on human cancer cells.

-Uses for allspice essential oil are similar to those of clove oil — which include helping to dull pain and muscle aches, ease cramps and indigestion, and reduce cold and flu symptoms.
+Uses for allspice essential oil are similar to those of clove oil and include helping to dull pain and muscle aches, ease cramps and indigestion, and reduce cold and flu symptoms.

 Eugenol is also known for its antiseptic properties, while other antioxidants found in allspice oil are capable of scavenging free radicals.
 These are two reasons why applying allspice oil to the skin when mixed with a carrier oil (perform a skin patch test first) can help boost skin health.